coconut-xr/xinteraction/README.md

 [x] write tests for ray intersections
 [x] write tests for lines intersections
 [x] write tests for collider intersections
+[ ] spherecast on InstancedGlyphMesh from glpyh
-[ ] write tests for event capturing for sphere, ray, and lines intersection
+[x] write tests for event capturing for sphere, ray, and lines intersection
-[ ] fix code so that tests run
+[x] write tests that ensures that captured events are targetting the correct objects [x] make sure that captured events appear on the correct target (the object that was captured not the intersected object) [ ] fix code so that tests run
 [x] visualize cursor at first hit point (onIntersect -> update cursor ref)
 [ ] write docs
-[ ] solve event capture: currently we don't use the concrete captured object but instead re-bubble the event up to the captured object.
-Is that correct/consistent with the web?
 [x] bug: intersect with rotated object
 [x] event capture buggy when leaving the input device (moving out of window) [ ] double grab example
-[ ] pointer down on mobile not working
+[x] pointer down on mobile not working
+[ ] onPressMissed, onReleaseMissed, and onSelectMissed on input device